dbartholomae/create-readme/README.md

 Automatically creates README.md based on package.json and other existing files.

-This package was heavily inspired by [package-json-to-readme](https://github.com/zeke/package-json-to-readme/).
-It makes use of [http://rawgit.com/](http://rawgit.com/) to serve the documentation and of [http://npmcdn.com/](http://npmcdn.com/) to serve the module.
-Both are only suitable for small projects.

 ## Usage

 Configuration options can also be set in package.json's config.readme.